-Peloton Blockchain PTE LTD (“Peloton Blockchain”) together with its affiliates (“the Peloton Group”) is a “compliance first” organization which undertakes to operate at all times in the highest ethical and professional manner.
+Peloton Blockchain PTE LTD (“Peloton Blockchain”), together with its affiliates (“the Peloton Group”), is a “compliance first” organization which undertakes to operate at all times in the highest ethical and professional manner.
 The Peloton Group is committed at all levels of the organization to operate in conformity with all laws and regulations which apply to the conduct of its business.
-All Peloton Group employees and contractors are required to make every effort to prevent any affiliate or corporate entity of the Peloton Group from being used to facilitate criminal activity.
-The Peloton Blockchain anti money laundering (“AML”), counter the financing of terrorism (“CFT”), and sanctions compliance (“SC”) policies, (together the “AML Policy”) sets out the policies, procedures, systems, and controls that all Peloton Group directors, employees and contractors must observe and adhere to ensure compliance with the requirements and principles of the relevant laws, rules, and regulations by which the Peloton Group is regulated now or in the future.
+All Peloton Group directors, employees and contractors are required to make every effort to prevent any affiliate or corporate entity of the Peloton Group from being used to facilitate criminal activity.
+The Peloton Blockchain anti-money laundering (“AML”), countering the financing of terrorism (“CFT”), and sanctions compliance (“SC”) policies (together the “AML Policy”) set out the policies, procedures, systems, and controls that all Peloton Group directors, employees and contractors must observe and adhere to in order to ensure compliance with the requirements and principles of the relevant laws, rules, and regulations by which the Peloton Group is regulated from time to time.

 2. Money Laundering Defined

-- Placement - The physical disposal of the benefits of criminal conduct.
+- Placement - The physical or financial disposal of the benefits derived from criminal conduct.

-- Layering - The separation of the benefits of criminal conduct from their source by creating layers of financing transactions designed to disguise the audit trail; and
+- Layering - The separation of these benefits from their original source by creating layers of financial transactions designed to disguise the ultimate source and transfer of these benefits

-- Integration - The provision of apparent legitimacy to the benefits of criminal conduct.
-If the layering process succeeds, the integration schemes place the laundered funds back into the economy so that they re-enter the financial system appearing to be legitimate business funds.“
+- Integration - The provision of apparent legitimacy to the benefits derived from criminal conduct.
+If the layering process succeeds, the integration schemes place the laundered funds back into the economy so that they re-enter the financial system appearing to be legitimate funds.

 3. Peloton Group AML Policy, Procedures, Systems, and Controls

-Peloton Blockchain’s executive management shall implement policies, procedures, systems and controls that reflect and meet the requirements of Singapore’s money laundering and countering the financing of terrorism legislation and guidance.
-This executive action reflects Peloton Blockchain’s policy to ensure that its products and service offering should not facilitate money laundering, the financing of terrorism, or sanctions non-compliance.
+Peloton Blockchain’s executive management shall implement policies, procedures, systems and controls that reflect and meet the requirements of Singapore’s AML and CFT legislation and guidance.
+This executive action reflects Peloton Blockchain’s policy to ensure that its products and service offering do not facilitate money laundering, the financing of terrorism, or sanctions non-compliance.

 The Peloton Blockchain policies, procedures, systems and controls will:

-- Ensure Peloton Blockchain executive committee are provided regular management information and updates regarding the operation and effectivness of the Peloton Blockchain AML systems and controls in reation to identification, categorization and measurement, management, and control the Peloton Group’s money laundering risks.
+- Ensure that the Peloton Blockchain executive committee is provided with regular management information and updates regarding the operation and effectivness of the Peloton Blockchain AML systems and controls in relation to identification, categorization and measurement, management, and control of the Peloton Group’s money laundering risks;

-- Have sufficient capability to accurately determine whether Peloton Blockchain investors, clients, or beneficial owners of investors or clients are politically exposed persons (“PEP”), and
+- Have sufficient capability to accurately determine whether Peloton Blockchain’s investors, clients, or beneficial owners of investors or clients are politically exposed persons (“PEP”); and

-- Enable Peloton Group to comply with Singapore AML rules and regulations.
+- Enable Peloton Group to comply with Singapore AML/CFT rules and regulations.

-- Identification procedures, including appropriate accurate client / investor identification resulting from “Know Your Customer” processes.
+- Identification procedures, including appropriate and accurate client / investor identification resulting from “Know Your Customer” processes;

-- Verification of clients/investors using reliable documents that information are objective and independent in nature.
+- Verification of clients/investors using reliable documents which contain information that are objective and independent in nature;

-- If client is a corporate undertake to under stand the nature of that client’s business
+- If client is a corporate entity, undertake to understand the nature of that client’s business;

 - Independent audit of the Peloton Group AML policies, procedures, systems and controls; and